Kórnik – castle

 History

-The castle was built at the end of the 14th century by the Wyszota z Kórnika, the brother of the bishop of Poznań, Mikołaj, who perhaps also participated in the financing of the construction.
-Probably involvement of Wyszota in the internal struggles of the Wielkopolska families Grzymalits and Nałęczs affected the decision to build a defensive, brick seat.
-The castle was erected in the Kórnik settlement, which was situated at the intersection of an important route from Poznań to Wrocław and a less important route leading to Kostrzyn.
+The castle was built in the 70s or 80s of the 14th century, funded by the knight Wyszota from Kórnik, brother of the bishop of Poznań, Mikołaj of the Łodzia family, who may have also participated in financing the construction.
+It is likely that Wyszota’s involvement in the internal struggles of the Grzymalit and Nałęcz families influenced the decision to build a defensive, partially brick residence, protected by the waters of the lake and moat against the frequent raids, attacks and robberies carried out by political opponents.
+The castle was built near the settlement of Kórnik, which was situated at the intersection of an important route from Poznań to Wrocław and a less important route leading to Kostrzyn in the west and Pyzdry in the east.

 Architecture

-The medieval castle was built of bricks on a stone foundation, on an earthen mound surrounded by a watered moat, protruding from the marshy areas by Lake Kórnickie.
-The waters of the lake, elongated meridionally, provided protection from the west, while from the south there was a difficult to access marshy area.
-On the eastern side of the castle, on dry land, there was a route connecting Poznań with Bnin, while to the north there was a settlement with a 15th-century collegiate church, probably separated from the castle by the economic buildings of the outer bailey.
-Although the town had two gates in the 16th century, it most likely had at most wood and earth fortifications in the Middle Ages.
+The medieval castle was built of bricks on a stone foundation, on an earthen mound protruding from the marshy areas by Lake Kórnickie.
+The waters of the longitudinally elongated lake provided protection from the west, while from the south there was difficult to access, boggy terrain.
+During the construction of the castle, the promontory with the earthen mound was separated from the mainland by an irrigated moat, giving the complex an island form.
+On the eastern side of the castle, on dry land, there was a route connecting Poznań with Bnin, while to the north there was a settlement with a 15th-century collegiate church, probably separated from the castle by the economic development of the outer bailey.
+Although the town had two gates in the 16th century, it most likely had at most wooden and earth fortifications in the Middle Ages.

 Current state